Chocolate sourdough starter – Microbial Analysis.

 Fructose pseudoficulneus (12%): is a facultative heterofermentative LAB that has shown to be a well-adapted bacterial species of cocoa fermentation.
 It has also been shown to survive high temperatures and pH.
 They generally prefer to utilise fructose as their primary food source producing a mixture of lactic and acetic acid but can also utilise glucose with lactic acid as the main end product.

 Acetobacter pasteurianus (8%): Is an acetic acid producing bacteria and is one of the predominant species of bacteria found in cocoa fermentation.
 During cocoa fermentations, one of the main roles of A. pasteurianus is to kill the germ of the bean to prevent growth.
 The bacteria also alter several compounds made by other organisms and effectively alters the taste and flavour of the final product.
 It’s also fascinating to see that pasteurianus is also used in the fermentation process used to produce the traditional Japanese black rice vinegar kurozu.

 This post is dedicated to Mott and the friendship we had that me the confidence to put inspiration, knowledge, and the principles of empowering others right at the very core of the courses at the Sourdough School.

-You can buy the sourdough starter in the shop or you can simply convert your existing starter to chocolate by replacing 20% of the flour with Raw cacao powder.
+You can simply convert your existing starter to chocolate by replacing 20% of the flour with Raw cacao powder.